vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (folio 86a).
 Kāmadhenuvrata for five days from K. Kr.
 11; tithi; Sri and

-Viṣṇu devatā; lighting lamps at night in the house, cowpen, caityas, temples of gods, roads, cemeteries, tanks; dice play at night with wife and relatives; fast on Ekādasi and bathing Visṇu image with cow's milk or ghee, for four days; giving of a dāna called Kamadhenu; HV II.
+Viṣṇu devatā; lighting lamps at night in the house, cowpen, caityas, temples of gods, roads, cemeteries, tanks; dice play at night with wife and relatives; fast on Ekādaśī and bathing Visṇu image with cow's milk or ghee, for four days; giving of a dāna called Kamadhenu; HV II.
 344-348 (from Vahni. purāpa).
 This serves also as a prāyaścitta for all sins.
 Vide H. of Dh. vol. II. pp 874-875 for description of

 Kamadhenu dāna.
 Kāmadevatrayodasi-or Madana-trayodasi ) Cai. śv.
 13; tithi;